 As with most services provided online, you will need to ensure that you have adequate protections in place against data theft, unlawful disclosure of confidential information, and/or the accidental loss or destruction of user data and content.

 If you do not plan on hosting your service on your own servers, you should also consider including an additional clause regarding the backup of user data and content.
 As you will not be able to control the safety and reliability of the third-party server host, you need to protect your business in the event that user content and data is compromised by the server host.
 In these cases, it is preferable to place the responsibility of backing up data onto the user.

-You will also need to consider the maximum amount to which you are liable for.
-For example, will you liable for claims up to a certain amount or for claims that equal the amount of two months of the subscription fees.
+You will also need to consider the maximum amount for which you are liable.
+For example, will you be liable for claims up to a certain amount or for claims that equal the amount of two months of the subscription fees.
 Depending on the type of service you are providing, this amount will vary.

 It should also be noted that as with any service, the Australian Consumer Protection laws will apply.
 These cannot be contracted out of and therefore, you will need to be aware of the Australian Consumer Protection laws when drafting your SaaS contract.

 Understanding the fundamentals of a SaaS contract is only the first step in this process.
 Tailoring the terms and conditions of your SaaS contract to the service that you are providing can be a difficult task.
 That’s where an experienced solicitor can guide you in the right direction and assist you in creating a bespoke contract for your SaaS application.

 Developing a property or piece of land comes with its own risks and rewards but what does it mean when a contract says, “subject to development approval”?
 Developers and real estate agents often use a subject to development approval clause from a previous contract,...

 Article by Peter Lee, Property Law Accredited Specialist There has been plenty of public debate lately about sunset dates and the termination of contracts.
 Mainly these focus on the plight of buyers who signed a contract years ago at what was then market prices,...